imperial-qore/line-solver/README.md

 LINE is developed by the QORE lab at Imperial College London and distributed under the BSD-3 license.

 > **Note**: This is a lightweight CLI-only distribution.
-For full source code with MATLAB, Python, and Java/Kotlin implementations, click the **Download Sources** button above.
+For full source code with MATLAB, Python, and Java/Kotlin implementations, click the **Download Now** button above.

 ## Quick Start